Hover over images for detail:

 Stems and branches cut in December

-Because the winter is a good time to cut woodies, remove all but two large stems to allow sap to flow in spring when they can be cut to about 18 inches above the ground.
-Then debark stumps after the remaining stems leaf out up to just before berries ripen in the fall.
-Or remove and dispose of the berries before debarking.
+Because the winter is a good time to cut woodies, remove all but one or two large stems to allow the sap to flow in spring when they can be cut to about 18 inches above the ground.
+Then immediately debark stumps after the remaining stems leaf out up to just before flowering.
+Or harvest the edible ripe berries before debarking in early fall.

 Peeled Autumn Olive bark in spring

 Energy stored in the roots over the winter will feed the upper plants in spring to grow leaves and flowers.
-That’s the time to cut one, two or three of the largest stems down to stumps one to two feet high.
-Then peel the outer bark down to the white, slimy inner hardwood as deep into the ground as possible.
+That’s the time to peel the outer bark down to the white, slimy inner hardwood as deep into the ground as possible.

 Suckers along lower stem